Degrees Offered: M.S., D.N.P., Graduate Certificate

 Graduate Program in Nursing Admission Requirements

 Registered nurses (RNs) who have successfully passed the NCLEX-RN, currently hold an unencumbered, active RN license in the United States, and who hold a baccalaureate degree in either nursing or another field can be considered for admission.
 Applicants are required to have a good academic record and completion of coursework in statistics and research.
+The following is required:

 - Unencumbered, active RN license in the United States

-- Baccalaureate degree in another field
+- Baccalaureate degree in nursing or another field

 - Cumulative GPA of 3.0 or higher in associate and baccalaureate programs